 Use your writing to demonstrate how you think.
 Having a well-written resume is often equated with having a well-organized and reasoned mind.
 Take advantage of this.

-A resume is an excellent opportunity to showcase your above average writing abilities and logical reasoning.
+A resume is an excellent opportunity to highlight your above average writing abilities and logical reasoning.

 10. Proofread ad nauseam.